Ahd-Kabeer-Hadi/Pouch/README.md

 Pouch leverages the following technologies to deliver its functionalities:

-- **Next.js**: A React framework for building web applications with server-side rendering and routing.
+- **Next.js**: Utilized for both the User and Merchant applications.
-- **Express**: A flexible Node.js web application framework.
+- **Express**: Employed to simulate bank endpoints, ensuring transaction success.
-- **AWS**: Cloud services utilized for deployment, storage, and scalability.
+- **AWS**: Utilized EC2 for deployment.
+Future integration is postponed to streamline and reduce costs initially.
-- **Monorepo**: Organizational structure for managing multiple projects within a single repository.
+- **Monorepo**: Utilized Turborepo as the build system and for maintaining the Monorepo.
-- **Prisma**: A modern database toolkit for TypeScript and Node.js.
+- **Prisma**: Utilized as the ORM.
-- **PostgreSQL**: A powerful, open-source relational database system.
+- **PostgreSQL**: Dockerized container for local development and NeonDB for production.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Tailwind CSS**: Utilized for styling.
-- **Shadcn**: Shadcn UI is a collection of reusable UI components that can be copied and pasted into applications.
+- **Shadcn**: Planned for future integration, as the current version of the app is a basic MVP.
-- **CI/CD**: Continuous Integration and Continuous Deployment pipelines for automated testing and deployment.
+- **CI/CD**: Implemented for building and deploying to Docker.
-- **Docker**: Containerization platform for packaging applications and their dependencies.
+- **Docker**: Utilized for containerization.

 ## Features